 - 2.1.
 Opportunities for planting will be proactively identified within streets and reserves to increase canopy cover across the municipality. - 2.1.1.
-Planting will prioritise shading pathways and street and park infrastructure - 2.1.2.
-Resident requests for planting will be assessed and if the site is found suitable a tree will be planted in the next available planting season. - 2.2.
+Planting will prioritise shading pathways and street and park infrastructure - 2.1.2.Resident requests for planting will be assessed and if the site is found suitable a tree will be planted in the next available planting season. - 2.2.
 The City will aim to plant at least one tree in front of every property frontage.
 Additional trees will be planted where there is appropriate space and site conditions. - 2.3.
-Species selection will consider the current and future environment of the site, the constraints specific to the site, the character of the neighbourhood, and diversity and resilience of the tree population - 2.4.
-All tree stock will be grown in accordance with Australian Standard 2303 Tree Stock for Landscape Use - 2.5.
+New plantings in reserves will not be prevented on the grounds of impeding access to a view, however species selection and placement will be considered to frame and complement the landscape. - 2.4.
+Species selection will consider the current and future environment of the site, the constraints specific to the site, the character of the neighbourhood, and diversity and resilience of the tree population. - 2.5.
+All tree stock will be grown in accordance with Australian Standard 2303 Tree Stock for Landscape Use. - 2.6.
 Council will advocate for greater tree planting on private land